SwissDataScienceCenter/renku-python/design/001-new-workflow-commands/001-new-workflow-commands.md

 Additionally, `--map-all-inputs`, `--map-all-outputs` and `--auto-map-steps` flags would make sense, to expose all child inputs, outputs on the group, and to map inputs/outputs between steps automatically (creating a DAG).

-To differentiate this from a `renku:Run`, it'could be a `renku:GroupedRun` node inheriting from `renku:Run`
+To differentiate this from a `renku:Run`, it has node type `renku:GroupedRun` inheriting from `renku:Run`

 Since grouped runs also have a name, they can be used instead of a single step in workflow commands.
 As such, groups can be nested arbitrarily.